 A sobering thought.

 5. Intellectual Impairment

-So much so that according to this article about the relationship between traffic accidents and sleep from Science Direct, the number one cause of human error induced motor vehicle accidents is directly caused by a lack of sleep.
+So much so that according to an article about the relationship between traffic accidents and sleep from Science Direct, the number one cause of human error induced motor vehicle accidents is directly caused by a lack of sleep.
+(7)

 Your cognitive decline can be especially dangerous in workplaces that require intense concentration and/or reaction times.